duet/duet.github.com/authentication.markdown

 ---
 # {{page.title}}

-Authentication is required for many of the API methods available.
-Whether or not it is required is noted on each API method's page under the **Authentication Required** heading.
+There are two levels of authentication: application-level and account-level.
+Application-level authentication is required for all API requests.
+Account-level authentication is required for many but not all API methods.
+Whether or not account-level authentication is required is noted on each API method's page under the **Account Authentication Required** heading.

 ## Methods of Authentication

-Authentication is attained by sending the `authentication_token` for a given account along with each request it's required for.
-There are two methods of doing this:
+Authentication is attained by sending the authentication tokens via special request headers.

+### Application-level Authentication

+Set the `X-Application-Token` request header with the value of application token given to you by the Duet team.
+Each application (iphone, ipad, android, etc.) that integrates with the Duet API will have its own application token.

+### Account-level Authentication

-1. Setting the `X-Token` request header with the value of `authentication_token`.
+Set the `X-Account-Token` request header with the value of the `authentication_token` for the account you are authenticating as.
-2. Sending an HTTP parameter called `token` with the value set to `authentication_token`.

-Of these two methods, the `X-Token` header option is preferred just because it's cleaner and keeps all HTTP parameters sent related to the individual API method and not Authentication.

-## Fetching the `authentication_token`
+#### Fetching the `authentication_token`

 The `authentication_token` for an account can be obtained via the [`POST account/sign_in`](/post/account/sign_in) API method.  `email` and `password` parameters are sent to this method and a JSON object containing the matching account's `authentication_token` is returned.